rdsuel/Arduino-Class/README.md

 # Arduino Class
 Materials for my Arduino class taught at GE Appliances.
-See the `Presentation.pdf` for the class materials.
+See the `Arduinos.pdf` for the class materials.